 12/ Office Survivor

 Divide the office into teams and set up different challenges for each team to complete.
 Team-building survival games help enhance social relations and offer collective responsibility to individuals.
 The team with the least points at the end of each round is eliminated.
-It develops the utmost communication skill and bonding among your colleagues.
+It develops the utmost communication skills and bonding among your colleagues.

 13/ Blind Drawing